 Save default settings option allows each processor to save its default configuration.
 This configuration is then loaded after every device reboot triggered either by a manual restart or by a power outage.

-Restart function provides the user with an option to trigger a restart of any I/O group and its reset back to default settings.
+Restart function provides the user with an option to trigger a restart of any I/O section and its reset back to default settings.

 All Neuron models are also equipped with four customizable LEDs.
 These are labelled as X1 - X4 and can be used as a custom status indication.